Words or Rules of the Department of Philosophy at the University of Walamaloo

 WORD 10

 At this point, Moses has spent 40 days on the mountain getting the Ten Words and other Levitical laws from God.
-To reassure us he isn’t off smoking patchouli and making this stuff up on his own, Scripture makes a point to say God talks to him “with a voice” that sounds suspiciously like James Earl Jones (see 19:19).
+To reassure us he isn’t off smoking patchouli and making this stuff up on his own, the Hebrew makes a point to say God talks to him with a voice that sounds suspiciously like James Earl Jones (see 19:19).
 Meanwhile, down at base camp Israel is getting antsy.
 In Exodus 32, they go so far as to demand Aaron to make a god to replace their absent leader (v.
 1).
 Using the people’s jewelry, Aaron makes a golden calf and unwittingly initiates the first ever Mooby Fun-Time Hour.
 Next thing you know, they’re hailing Mooby as the god that rescued them from the Egyptians (v.
 4).
 Within twenty-four hours it turns into a full-on kegger (v.
 6).
 It sounds like a Delta Tau Chi frat party.
 Did someone say toga?
-God alerts Moses to the situation with a strange request: “[D]esist from Me.
-Let My anger flare up against them” (vv.
+God alerts Moses to the situation with a strange request: “[L]et Me alone, that My anger my burn against them” (vv.
 7-10).
 God is actually trying to convince Moses not to talk him out of vaporizing Israel.
 In this moment, his voice goes from James Earl Jones to Samuel L. Jackson.
 But before he can misquote Ezekiel 25:17 and go on a killing spree, Moses gives an impassioned speech that changes his mind (vv.
 11-13).
-“Hashem reconsidered regarding the evil that He declared He would do” (v.
+“So [God] changed His mind about the harm He said He would do” (v.
 14).
 Yep.
 That just happened.
 And you thought Darth Vader listening to Daine Jir was impressive.

-In Exodus 34, God sends Moses back up the mountain to replace the two broken tablets and renew the covenant (again): “Write these words for yourself, for according to these words have I sealed a covenant with you and Israel” (v.
+In Exodus 34, God sends Moses back up the mountain to replace the two broken tablets and renew the covenant (again): “Write down these words, for in accordance with these words have I made a covenant with you and with Israel” (v.
 27).
 The process takes another 40 days.
 At this point, Moses has spent so much time with God his face literally radiates light.
 He doesn’t realize it, but he’s taken on a deeper tan than George Hamilton (v.
 29).
 Freaked out by his 300-watt glow, the Israelites react like Todd and Margo Chester when he returns to base camp (v.
 30).
 To put them at ease, Moses dons his son’s Spider-Man mask to hide the glow while he recites God’s instruction (vv.
 33-35).
 For Israel, the Ten Words are just the beginning.
 It’s hasn’t been confirmed by Max Cohen yet, but general consensus is a total of 613 laws are given to the Hebrews at this time.
 It’s enough to dedicate a whole other book (Leviticus) to listing them.
 Try to contain your excitement.

 As for Exodus, it comes to a close with a detailed explanation of how to build God’s Tabernacle.
 Put on your Howard Roark pants, the blueprints are presented in chapters 25-40.
 This includes the legendary Ark of the Covenant, which, thanks to Indiana Jones, is currently being stored in an undisclosed government warehouse.
 Israel goes to work immediately.
 Once the Tabernacle is completed, God takes up residency there day and night (see 40:38).
 It’s the closest we’ve come to a happy ending so far, but considering the Israelites have already broken at least one of God’s top ten rules, the future is up for grabs.
 With 603 more rules soon to be disclosed, it may turn into a real IMF assignment.